AndreaRibuoli/RIBY/README.md

   end
 ```

-Note that we had to define SQLFreeHandle as self.SQLFreeHandle (i.e. as a module(/class) method) end
+Note that we had to:

+* define SQLFreeHandle as self.SQLFreeHandle (i.e. as a module/class method) and
+* call it from the `proc` using its qualified name `RibyCli::SQLFreeHandle`

+Omitting any of these steps compromizes the goal.

 In order to test GC activity we will use **`GC.stress = true`** statement: it will force a run of the GC every time Ruby allocates a new object.